Skip to main content Skip to footer

 • Think about bringing a favourite stuffy, fidget toy, headphones, etc. to keep your child relaxed at the clinic or distracted during the waiting time

-Some common side effects that you may experience after your vaccination include:
+Some common side effects that may be experienced after vaccination include:

 • pain at the injection site